 Robert has a friendly, open writing style and presents these topics simply and clearly.
 While many web design books cover the connotations of colour, I was pleased to see a large chunk of the book covering language, tone of voice and storytelling.
 That’s why I bought the book.
 It’s good to see language and content explored in the context of web design.
 I hope this book goes some way in encouraging new web designers to consider content, as well as learning graphic design, markup and programming.

 Bugbear alert: content isn’t that ‘weird wordy stuff’ dropped into placeholders in a design.
 Content can fundamentally change the meaning or effectiveness of a design, so give the content as much thought as the design (if not more).
 One passage chimed with my experience in writing web content:

 Also, the binding is too tight and the page content set too close to the spine, with generous margins on the outer edges of the page.
 While this looks elegant (the paper and print quality are great) you need superhuman strength to hold the book open with one hand and still be able to read the full width of a paragraph.
-Not a book you can easily read while eating a sandwich on your lunch break.
 I had to wrench the book open flat and crack the spine to read it comfortably.
 Definitely a case of form over function.